 Witnesses to the HOLODOMOR and the HOLOCAUST

 Two Regimes is the life’s work of two Ukrainian women: A Mother (Teodora Verbitskaya), who wrote about her life from 1920 to 1945, and her daughter Nadia Werbitzky, a professionally trained artist who painted from memory.
 Teodora and Nadia were witnesses to both the Holodomor and the Holocaust in Mariupol, Ukraine.

-“Two Regimes”, tells a true and powerful story of survival under the two regimes of Stalin and Hitler: before, during and after the Holodomor of 1932-33, the Holocaust of 1933-1945 and WWII.
-Teodora’s Christian family witnessed first-hand, the atrocities of two brutal dictators during their reigns of terror that starved entire populations and forced 7,500 Jews from Mariupol, Soviet Ukraine to their murderous deaths- at the hands of the Nazis- in Soviet Ukraine, in 1941.
+“Two Regimes” tells a true and powerful story of survival under the two regimes of Stalin and Hitler: before, during and after the Holodomor of 1932-33, the Holocaust of 1933-1945 and WWII.
+Teodora’s family witnessed first-hand, the atrocities of two brutal dictators during their reigns of terror that starved entire populations and forced 7,500 Jews from Mariupol, Soviet Ukraine, to their murderous deaths at the hands of the Nazis in Soviet Ukraine, in 1941.

 Afterward, Teodora and her two daughters were sent to Germany to serve as slave laborers.
-The forced labor camp (that held Teodora and her daughters) was liberated by United States soldiers in 1945.
+The forced labor camps were liberated by United States troops in 1945.
 Teodora then emigrated to welcoming Canada after spending time in displaced persons camps.

 Two Regimes was written to validate the lives of those Ukrainians, Jews, Greeks, and others whose lives were lost and whose voices were silenced forever.